-Effective Community Partnerships should include HIDOE schools, the Hawai'i State Public Library system, and the campuses of the University of Hawai'i (UH) system, dedicated to supporting the literacy of individuals and families.
+Effective Community Partnerships should include Hawai'i State Department of Education (HIDOE) schools, the Hawai'i State Public Library system, and the campuses of the University of Hawai'i (UH) system, dedicated to supporting the literacy of individuals and families.
 There are many varied opportunities for schools, community organizations, and families to align their efforts to increase support and learning for students from early childhood to adult learners.
 More will be accomplished if schools, early learning programs, families, non-profit and state service providers, and communities will partner together in systemic and meaningful ways to promote successful students.